Salesforce

 The printer comes with two sensors for label tracking based on the Media Type used.

-Transmissive Sensor – This is a two piece adjustable position sensor (upper and lower) that can be positioned over the label gap, notch or hole to detect the top of form.
+Transmissive Sensor: This is a two piece adjustable position sensor (upper and lower) that can be positioned over the label gap, notch or hole to detect the top of form.
 It can be viewed from the rear of the print mechanism where the media is loaded.

-See the Transmissive Upper Sensor Read More>>
+See the Transmissive Upper and Lower Sensors Read More>>

-Reflective Sensor - This is an optional media sensor used for detecting black marks or black bar on the media backing.
+Reflective Sensor : This is an optional media sensor used for detecting black marks or black bar on the media backing.
 This sensor, if present, can be seen when the printhead is opened from the front of the printer.
 There is a red light that can be seen when the printer is powered on.
 See the Reflective Black Mark Sensor Read More>>

 3. Positioning the moveable sensor

-The moveable or adjustable position xxxx Sensor must be placed so the top of form can be detected.
+The moveable or adjustable position 105SL Sensor must be placed so the top of form can be detected.
 This can be an inter-label gap, a hole, or notch.
 When using typical labels on a backing with an inter-label gap, the sensor can be positioned along the width of the label as long as it is not over the rounded edge.
 If using a hole or notch position the sensor's red light directly under the hole or notch so it is seen as the labels feed.
 Here are more details on positioning the moveable sensor Read More>>

 4. Media Feed Power up action

 The printer can be configured to position or calibrate the media after head closure or when powered on.
-These are configured using the LCD Display or can be configured from your utility/application.
+These are configured using the LCD or can be configured from your utility/application.

 These configurations are detailed as follows